 8. Disburse Assets

 Once you’ve settled all debts and paid your parent’s last bills and taxes, you can get down to distributing the assets to the beneficiaries, as noted in the will.
 Get signed and dated receipts from the beneficiaries saying they’ve received their distribution assets.
 Depending on what state you live in, you might be required to file a petition in court before distributing assets and closing the estate.

 Here are a few tips to follow so you can more effectively perform your duties as will executor:

-Due to the amount of time potentially involved in executing a will — six months to a year — and your possible lack of experience, you shouldn’t hesitate to hire professionals — an attorney, accountant, tax professional, real estate agent or broker — to assist you.
-For example, an attorney will make sure you don’t get into legal trouble by improperly executing the will.
-Additionally, hiring a professional also helps ensure that you remove any accidental bias from the proceedings — which will be crucial to keeping all parties happy.
+Due to the amount of time potentially involved in executing a will — six months to a year — and your probable lack of experience, hire professionals — an attorney, accountant, tax professional, real estate agent or broker — to assist you wherever you can.
+They’ll help you avoid mistakes, maneuver through complex proceedings, and take bias and emotion out of the proceedings.

 Fees incurred for professional services can be paid with estate funds, so you won’t have to worry about paying out-of-pocket for help.
 Make sure, however, that you keep records of the fees and payments for these services to show to the other beneficiaries, so they will understand how this portion of your parent’s money was spent.